 Early detection of breast cancer can be lifesaving.
-That’s why we’re giving non-symptomatic women over the age of 40 the opportunity to refer themselves for a private mammogram at our dedicated breast clinic launching this August.
+That’s why we’re giving non-symptomatic women over the age of 40 the opportunity to refer themselves for a private mammogram at our dedicated breast.
 We deliver rapid and reliable results to your GP in as little as 24hrs.

 Mammography is a crucial method of breast screening that uses the power of x-rays to identify breast cancers early when they are too small to feel or see.
 Currently, you are invited for your first mammogram as part of the NHS screening programme after the age of 50, however, this programme is facing delays due to the COVID-19 pandemic.
 At the LycaHealth breast centres, we will be offering both symptomatic and routine breast screening to women over the age of 40.